wwt/SwiftCurrent/wiki/Getting-Started-SwiftUI.md

-# [DRAFT] Swift Package Manager with SwiftUI
+# Swift Package Manager with SwiftUI

-~~This guide will walk you through getting a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) up and running in a new iOS project.
-If you would like to see an existing project, clone the repo and view the `SwiftCurrentExample` scheme in `SwiftCurrent.xcworkspace`.~~
+This guide will walk you through getting a [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) up and running in a new iOS project.
+If you would like to see an existing project, clone the repo and view the `SwiftUIExampleApp` scheme in `SwiftCurrent.xcworkspace`.

 The app in this guide is going to be very simple.
 It consists of a view that will hold the [WorkflowView](https://wwt.github.io/SwiftCurrent/Structs/WorkflowView.html), a view to enter an email address, and an optional view for if your email contains `@wwt.com`.
 Here is a preview of what the app will look like: